 Lake Minnetonka Klondike Dog Derby

-In January 2022 the Lake Minnetonka Klondike Dog Derby returned to Excelsior.
-This fun dog sled route starts in downtown Excelsior and racers make two laps around the lake before finishing back in Excelsior.
+In January the Lake Minnetonka Klondike Dog Derby returns to Excelsior.
+The dog sled race begins in downtown Excelsior and goes around the lake twice before ending in Excelsior again.

 This is a fun event to watch.
 Enjoy watching teams take off and cheer for them.
 These mushers are hardcore!